NDelventhal/cot_reports/README.md

     - available in long format

 ### Format of the reports
-The COT reports are either available in the short format, the long formats or both - as specified above.
+The COT reports are either available in the short format, the long format or both - as specified above.
 Within the long format, aside from the additional listing of the concentrations of positions held by the largest four and largest eight traders, the data is grouped by crop year, where appropriate.
 Except, where not available (cot report type: Supplemental), the library accesses the long format.

 ### Data aggregation
 Aggregations occur in the reports not only in the classification of the trader, but also by merging future positions with differing expiration dates.
 Due to this handling continuous sentiment data on a product, referred to as market by the CFTC and within the COT reports, can be derived.
 As the data is highly aggregated, any results derived from the data should be interpreted with caution.

-### Classification methodology Legacy report
+### Classification Methodology Legacy reports

 Not only does the Legacy Futures-only COT report offer the greatest available historical data dating back to 1986, the Legacy reports also contain the most markets in comparison to the other COT report types.
 Unlike the others, the Legacy reports contain data on physical delivery contracts and non-physical delivery (financial) contracts.
 While the Supplemental and the Disaggregated reports are limited to physical delivery contracts, the Traders in Financial Futures reports are limited to non-physical financial contracts.